-Experts say a Maryland man who died last month of rabies might have been spared under transplant recommendations that hadn't yet been published when he got a kidney from an infected donor in 2011.
+This undated file photo shows Joshua Daniel "Bubba" Hightower.
+His death in 2004 was the first U.S. case of a person contracting rabies transmitted by a donated organ.
+Doctors say a Maryland man who died last month from rabies might have been spared under transplant recommendations that hadn't yet been published when he got a kidney from an infected donor in 2011.